Software is not the solution

 A practical example

-Take the example of PDP engagement, organisations may want to "look at engagement with the PDP" but this is too vague to generate value.
+Take the example of PDP engagement, organisations may want to "look at engagement with the PDP" but this is too broad a question to deliver real value.
 A better objective is to understand how PDP engagement varies by category and between visits that do and do not convert.

-All of this can be done without new software, yet produces richer insight and more impactful experimentation - fully aligned with the Outsee Analytics engine for growth.
+All of the above can be achieved without additional software investment, yet produces richer insight and more impactful experimentation programmes.

 Conclusion